RaceCondition-io/race_condition-rspec/README.md

 end
 ```

-* `report_if` - This is a boolean or lambda that tells the reporter if it should test suite results to the server.
+* `report_if` - This is a boolean or lambda that tells the reporter if it should send test suite results to the server.
 Most popular CI servers set the `CI` environment variable.
 * `codebase_id` - This is the codebase ID from RaceCondition that you want to send the results to.
 * `branch_name` - The current branch name (optional, but recommended).
 * `commit` - The commit under test (optional).